 Tom Easterday is the chair of the IU Health Board of Directors.
-He is retired from Subaru of Indiana Automotive, Inc. (SIA) in 1989 as corporate counsel, and currently serves as executive vice president, secretary and chief legal officer, and is the first American to be appointed to the Board of Directors.
-He now serves as an executive advisor to North American Subaru, Inc. Easterday is active in organizations at the local, state and national levels, including service as a Director of the Indiana Chamber of Commerce, Indiana Automotive Council, Japan-America Society of Indiana, SIA Foundation, Crossroads of America Council of the Boy Scouts of America.
-He was the recipient of the 2009 Purdue Excellence in Manufacturing Innovation Award and a 2011 Champion of Diversity Award.
+He is retired from Subaru of Indiana Automotive, Inc. (SIA) where he served as senior executive vice president, secretary and chief legal officer, and as a member of SIA’s Board of Directors.
+He now serves as an executive advisor to North American Subaru, Inc. Easterday is active in various organizations, including service as a director of the Indiana Chamber of Commerce, Indiana Chamber Foundation, Central Region of the Boy Scouts of America, Crossroads of America Council of the Boy Scouts of America and the SIA Foundation.
+He was the recipient of the 2009 Excellence in Manufacturing Innovation Award and a 2011 Champion of Diversity Award.
 Easterday holds a BS in business management and administration and a JD from Indiana University.

 Kyle Grazier is chair of the Department of Health Management and Policy for the School of Public Health at the University of Michigan (UM) and a professor in the Department of Psychiatry at the medical school.
 She serves on the steering committee of the UM Comprehensive Depression Center, and is a member of the leadership group for the Institute of Health Policy and Innovation (IHPI).
 She also teaches graduate courses in corporate finance, insurance and payment systems, and develops case studies in healthcare management.
 Dr. Grazier holds a master's degree in engineering from the University of Notre Dame, and a master's in public health and a doctorate in administrative sciences from the University of California at Berkeley.

-Jeffrey Harrison is president and chief executive officer for Citizens Energy Group.
-He has served in the utility industry over 28 years and has held leadership positions in operations, engineering, facilities management, manufacturing and strategy.
-Jeffrey serves on numerous boards including 16 Tech Community Corporation, Center for Leadership Development, Indianapolis Zoo, Goodwill Inc., Marian University, Rose-Hulman Institute of Technology, The Nature Conservancy, United Way and YMCA.
-He holds a bachelor’s degree in electrical engineering from Rose-Hulman Institute of Technology and an MBA from Indiana University.
+Jeffrey Harrison is president and chief executive officer of Citizens Energy Group.
+He has served in the utility industry over 30 years and held leadership positions in operations, engineering, facilities management, manufacturing and strategy.
+Jeffrey has served on numerous boards including 16 Tech Community Corporation, Center for Leadership Development, Indianapolis Zoo, Goodwill Inc., Marian University, Rose-Hulman Institute of Technology, The Nature Conservancy, United Way and YMCA.
+He has a bachelor’s degree in electrical engineering from Rose-Hulman Institute of Technology and an MBA from Indiana University.
 He is a graduate of the Stanley K. Lacy Executive Leadership Program, the Hoosier Fellows Program and the Diversity Leadership Academy of Greater Indianapolis.

 Dr. Larry Stevens is the chief medical officer for IU Health Saxony.
 He is a native Hoosier who began his healthcare career as a volunteer EMT.
 After graduating from IU School of Medicine, he completed his general surgery residency at IU Health Methodist Hospital and then an abdominal transplant surgery fellowship at University of Chicago.
 His surgical practice includes a subspecialty in advanced minimally invasive laparoscopic surgery.
-In addition to his clinical practice, Dr. Stevens has served as president of the IU Health North Hospital medical staff, medical director of perioperative services at IU Health Methodist Hospital, service line leader for general surgery, and most recently, as medical director of quality for IU Health Physicians.
-He is on the boards of directors for IU Health North Hospital, IU Health Physicians, Timmy Global Health, the Haitian Academy Clinic & Medical School, and Hearts & Hands for Haiti.
+In addition to his clinical practice, Dr. Stevens has previously served as president of the IU Health North Hospital medical staff, medical director of perioperative services at IU Health Methodist Hospital, service line leader for general surgery, and as medical director of quality for IU Health Physicians.
+He also has served on the board of directors for IU Health North Hospital, IU Health Physicians, Timmy Global Health, the Haitian Academy Clinic & Medical School and Hearts & Hands for Haiti.

 Bishop Trimble was assigned bishop of the Indiana Episcopal Area United Methodist Church in July 2016.
 Prior to that, he served eight years as the bishop of the Iowa Conference.
 Bishop Trimble was ordained a deacon and elder in the Northern Illinois Conference, where he served two churches and later served churches in the Cleveland area.
 He is a graduate of Illinois State University and earned his Master of Divinity degree from Garrett-Evangelical Theological Seminary in Chicago, and a Doctor of Ministry degree from Ashland Theological Seminary in Ohio.
 Bishop Trimble promotes faith-based response to domestic violence and has encouraged the establishment of mental health ministries.
 He is an advocate for social justice, faith-based initiatives to address gun violence as well as immigration reform.